 As dementia online courses will teach you, the stages of the disease are denoted under the Global Deterioration Scale (GDS), which is used to help guide doctors in assessing the best type of care necessary.
 Of course, not everyone’s illness will progress in the same way, but these seven categories essentially cover everyone with the disease.

 By sticking with us and reading on, you’ll learn the seven stages of dementia and how online dementia courses can be used to improve your knowledge of the condition.
-So, if you’ve got your pen and paper ready, we’ll get started.
+So, we'll get started if you’ve got your pen and paper ready.

 Stage 1 - No Dementia